 Mid-century strategies offer an important signal of the sustained commitment to climate action following the adoption of the Paris Climate Agreement.
 In the coming years all countries should be encouraged to seize the opportunity and steer more confidentially toward realizing a net zero emissions future.

-On 20 September E3G and Climate Advisers are hosting an event at 5:00pm at the National Press Club in Washington, DC titled Mid-Century Climate Strategies: What Post-Paris Ambition Means to the United States, Germany and Canada.
+On 20 September E3G and Climate Advisors are hosting an event at 5:00pm at the National Press Club in Washington, DC titled Mid-Century Climate Strategies: What Post-Paris Ambition Means to the United States, Germany and Canada.
 It will be an opportunity for a discussion with senior government leaders from the United States, Germany and Canada on the transatlantic vision for post-Paris climate ambition.

 If you’re in Washington DC we hope you can join us for the event.
 For more details email Taylor Dimsdale